-I was anxious and worried about everything from keeping food down to remembering how much toilet paper we had on hand in case there was an emergency wipe-down needed.
+I was anxious and worried about everything, from keeping food down to remembering how much toilet paper we had on hand in case an emergency wipe-down was needed.
 And that doesn’t even cover all the things that could go wrong with pregnancy or childbirth!
 I also felt like it was up to me to be perfect for this one time in my life and make sure everything went smoothly (which is impossible).

 But then I realized something: every woman has her own sets of fears when she gets pregnant.
 So whether you’re worried about your kids not getting along or you don’t know how to change a diaper, every set of worries is different.